Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Performance Analysis

 as \( T \) approaches infinity, where the approximation holds based on \( d_{\min}M \approx Nr \) when the values of \( d_1, \ldots, d_M \) do not vary significantly from each other.
-From (\ref{error term fix lr}), as \( r \) increases, indicating a greater redundancy in the data allocation, the asymptotic learning error diminishes.
-In the special case where \( r = M \), the asymptotic learning error equals zero, and CRA-DL converges without solution error.
+From (\ref{error term fix lr}), as \( r \) increases, indicating a greater redundancy in the data allocation, the asymptotic solution error diminishes.
+In the special case where \( r = M \), the asymptotic solution error equals zero, and CRA-DL converges without solution error.
 This aligns with our intuition that when each device holds a copy of the entire training dataset, even in the presence of Byzantine devices, the true global gradient can be recovered at the server if the number of honest devices exceeds that of the Byzantine devices.
+Moreover, as \( C_\alpha \) decreases, implying enhanced robustness of the RBA rules, the asymptotic solution error decreases as well.
+Since CRA-DL is a meta-algorithm that can be employed with any RBA rules, it is promising to achieve better learning performance when incorporating enhanced RBA rules.
+Besides, as shown in (\ref{error term fix lr}), when the heterogeneity among subsets is negligible, i.e., when the value of $\beta$ is very small, the solution error is also expected to be small.
+In the special case where $\beta = 0$, there is no solution error, and the proposed method is guaranteed to obtain the optimal model.